akb825/Cuttlefish/README.md

 Since external libraries perform the compression for compressed texture formats, there are threading limitations for some of these formats:

-* Multiple textures using BC6H or ASTC formats may not be converted in parallel. (multiple threads may still be used within the same texture)
 * PVRTC formats will always use the same number of threads as logical cores available. (even if you explicitly request one thread)

 ## Texture file format limitations